Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 "You are of your father the devil, and you want to do the desires of your father…”

 So consider what happens when a Christian marries a non-Christian.
 The unconverted spouse is still influenced — to one extent or another — by the evil spirits of the world.
-And the newly converted Christian is now dwelling with a spouse that may have antagonistic views toward God and His ways.
-And all too often, this can lead to a situation where there are arguments and disagreements over religion and other matters.
+So the converted Christian is now dwelling with a spouse that may have antagonistic views toward God and His ways.
+And all too often, this leads to a situation where there are arguments and disagreements over religion and many other matters.

-The Lord tells us what to do in Luke 14:26:
+In Luke 14:26, the Lord tells us what to do in such a situation:

-If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be my disciple [the Greek word translated “hate” more nearly means “to love less”] (Luke 14:26 – KJV).
+If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be my disciple (Luke 14:26 – KJV).

 Peter said, "Behold, we have left our own homes and followed You."
 And He (Jesus) said to them, "Truly I say to you, there is no one who has left house or wife or brothers or parents or children, for the sake of the kingdom of God, who will not receive many times as much at this time and in the age to come, eternal life."